dalb8/my-fdroiddata/README.md

 One issue is that the non-buildserver fdroid only allows one version of the gradle
 binary: that which is chosen in `config.py`.
 There may exist many versions and the only way I know of around this is to edit `config.py` on a build-by-build basis.
-Since the gradle wrapper caches gradle versions in `~/.gradle/wrapper`, I add aliases for all the gradle versions `~/.bashrc` and put those aliases in `config.py`.
-The same goes for ant, maven and Android SDK build tools; see the templates directory for more details.
+See the templates/ directory for details.

-Many of the texts are by the contributors to [fdroiddata](https://gitorious.org/f-droid/fdroiddata) and those are under the AGPLv3.
-Other texts can be covered by any free licence and you are encouraged to add your own copyright headers.

-If you're distributing APKs try to have a recent version and to mention any significant modifications in the APK and description.
-If that's not possible, you should change the package name following the custom\_rules.xml template, via the build.gradle or with the script in tools/.
+If you're distributing APKs please try to provide updates for new versions and to mention any significant modifications in the APK and description.
+If it looks like that could be hard, change the package name following the custom\_rules.xml template, via the build.gradle or with the script in tools/.

-Currently this git repo is about 18MiB in size.
+Currently this git repo is about 20MiB in size.
 If you're new to git or Gitorious, look at [this](https://f-droid.org/forums/topic/adding-apps-with-git) post for help in making contributions.